OpenArCloud/scd-access/lib/README.md

 Post the content of a .json file to Spatial Services Discovery server of provided region

     function putService(topic, scr, id, token)
-Send an edited SSR record to the server
+Send an edited SCR record to the server

     function validateScr(scr, fileName = '')
-Validate the provided Spatial Services Record against the SSR json schema
+Validate the provided Spatial Services Record against the SCR json schema

     function searchServicesForTenant(topic, token)
 Request all services for the current tenant in the provided region